tensorflow/minigo/RESULTS.md

 One other minor tweak was to stop training on moves after move #400 after we had reached a reasonable strength.
 The "logic" here is similar to v10's explanation
-re: the 10% resign disable games.  if the resign disable games run, on average, 2x or 3x longer, then the examples taken from them are almost always past the point when the outcome is well understood.
+re: the 10% calibration games.  if the calibration games run, on average, 2x or 3x longer, then the examples taken from them are almost always past the point when the outcome is well understood.
 So forcibly drawing the training examples from the first 400 moves should mostly rid us of those pointless